-• Providing written authorization to the local Department of Social Services/equivalent programs operated by Federally Recognized Tribes and service providers for approval/participation in the waiver.
+• Providing written authorization to the local Department of Social Services and service providers for approval/participation in the waiver.

-•Ensuring each waiver participant/primary caregiver has exercised their freedom of choice among waiver services/providers.
+•Ensuring each waiver participant/primary caregiver has exercised his/her freedom of choice among waiver services/providers.

 •Conducting monthly monitoring of the service plan with waiver participant to ensure safe community living. •Initiating Due Process tasks, specific to the CME's role, when an adverse decision is made and coordinate with waiver participant, providers, and due process vendor.